jburer/NIST/README.md

 for Security and Privacy.
 The problem is consuming that documentation and making it applicable to an enterprise is a herculean task.

-To aid in that consumption, I've created an app <i>(that consumes a required API)</i> to make the presentation of data a little more managable.
+To aid in that consumption, I've created an app <i>(that uses a required API)</i> to at least make the presentation of the data a little more managable.

 Current build only has FIPS 200.
-I will add more as I tackle them.
+I will add more data as I tackle the various docs.

 For more info on this effort check out my blog: <a href="http://jburer.wordpress.com" target="_blank">http://jburer.wordpress.com</a>

-## Fundementals
+## Architecture

 This is a simple Vue app that points to an API that makes the data available.